-Recommended Action Steps Importance - Respor nsible Entity Recommended Action Steps Primary Secondary Implement Parks and Recreation Master Plan and update the plan at its expiration.
-Priority P&RC TB DO PD Promote and encourage use of Town Parks and facilities for community-based activities including but not limited to Senior Activities, Music & Art Events, Informal Sports Leagues, Outdoor Challenges, Hiking, Fishing and Boating.
+De accessor de el Action Stores Respor sible Entity Recommended Action Steps Importance - Primary Secondary Implement Parks and Recreation Master Plan and update the plan at its expiration.
+Priority P&RC TB DO PD Promote and encourage use of Town Parks and facilities for community-based activities including but not limited to senior activities, music & art events, informal sports leagues, outdoor challenges, hiking, fishing and boating.
 Priority SEC P&RC Increase access to waterfront through purchase, zoning or some other means.
 Priority ТВ FC P&RC CIC PB Identify opportunities to increase low impact enjoyment of Canandaigua Lake such as kayaking or fishing.
 Priority P&RC ТВ Expand senior recreation programming.
 Priority P&RC ТВ Create a user friendly mechanism for visitors to rate and provide feedback on parks.
 Priority P&RC Explore the creation of a Parks and Recreation Coordinator position so that park programming has staff dedicated to its success.
 Priority ТВ P&RC FC Create an online, interactive trail map which would included markings for distances and other valuable information.
 Secondary P&RC DO Partner with City of Canandaigua, Ontario County, NYS, and others local municipalities or agencies in the provision of parks areas and recreation opportunities.
 Secondary ТВ P&RC